 The end of the beginning

+The Bank of Israel has become the first central bank worldwide to raise interest rates in this downturn.
 A few weeks ago, I wrote an elongated blog post titled Does unconventional monetary policy and unusual fiscal policy presage an upsurge in inflation?.
 This was partly motivated by the concerns of the time (this was in mid-June) about the exit strategy of central bankers.
-I had argued that inflation targeting gave the right framework for all three phases: the sharp drop in the policy rate, the shift to quantitative easing when the short rate fell to zero, and the eventual rise of interest rates.
-It is not surprising that the first mover on the exit process is an inflation targeting central bank.
+I had argued that inflation targeting gave the right framework for all three phases: the sharp drop in the policy rate, the shift to quantitative easing...

 Comments to discuss